gravityplus/Gravity-Forms-Stripe/readme.txt

 * Initial release.
 Process charges (one-time payments) only.

 == Upgrade Notice ==
+= 1.6.9.1 =
+Important fix for all outstanding issues to date.
+Please upgrade to the latest version or your form may not correctly process payments.

 = 0.1.3 =
 Important fix for conflicts with other GF payments add-ons!
 Please upgrade to the latest version.